Use Zapier to connect Customer Fields with Klaviyo

 Add new subscribers into Klaviyo when a Customer Fields form is submitted

-With a couple simple steps you can create a Zap that takes the data from a specific Customer Fields form, filter out customers who have not opted-in for marketing, and adds the data into a specific subscriber list in Klaviyo.
+With a couple of simple steps, you can create a Zap that will A) take the data from a specific Customer Fields form, B) filter out customers who have not opted-in for marketing, and C) add the data into a specific subscriber list in Klaviyo.

 The steps below use a Zap template that we've created to help you get started.
-This Zap template also has a custom property set up for "Birthday", which is a custom field that has been added to a form in Customer Fields.
+This Zap template uses a custom Klaviyo property set up for "Birthday", which happens to correlate to a custom field and data column that has been added to a form in Customer Fields.
+Be advised that this template is just an example to help get you started; your custom properties, fields, and data columns may vary.

 Steps to enable